swgriffith/gitlearnin/README.md

 Now lets back out the merge and use a rebase instead.
 Take a look at the commit log for each option and pay special attention to the commit id and timestamps.
 You can see that rebase blew away the history and re-executed every commit, where the merge actually shows all of the original commits as the occured.

 **Note:** git reset allows you to rewind your commits back.
-Think rewinding a tape, and your last commit is where the tape head it sitting before the rewind.
+Think rewinding a tape, and your last commit is where the tape head is sitting before the rewind.
 When I saw HEAD~1 that means go back one commit from where the HEAD currently sits. --hard means that I dont care if commits are discarded.
 You can use soft if you might want to recover commits after moving back in the commit tree.

 ```
 git reset --hard HEAD~1